-Urban Teacher Center (UTC) was founded on the core concepts that as a nation we need to build an effective corps of teachers, who are accountable for their performance and are prepared and rewarded for staying in the profession long enough to make a real difference in student achievement.
+Urban Teacher Center (UTC) was founded to address a pressing national need for an effective corps of teachers who are accountable for student performance and rewarded for staying in the profession long enough to make a real difference in student achievement.

 - “How the World’s Best-Performing School Systems Come Out on Top” – McKinsey and Company

 - “Achieving Teacher and Principal Excellence” – Andrew Rotherham

 Teacher education programs vary widely in the quality and rigor of coursework, and as a result, their graduates vary in their effectiveness in the classroom.
 Part of the problem is that aspiring teachers get minimal experience in actual classrooms with students, and clinical practice are poorly designed and loosely regulated.

 With UTC, teachers spend a full school year and two summers working in classrooms, while simultaneously completing rigorous coursework that directly informs their clinical practice.

 - National Center for Teacher Quality